 - where they go for trusted information on road safety

-We will compile what we’ve learned to identify tools and channels for reaching young drivers and passengers and to develop a framework and materials to engage youth during National Teen Driver Safety Week, held annually the third week of October.
+We compiled what we’ve learned to identify tools and channels for reaching young drivers and passengers and to develop a framework and materials to engage youth during National Teen Driver Safety Week, held annually the third week of October.

 The Canadian Youth Road Safety Council

-All project activities will be co-led by the Canadian Youth Road Safety Council.
+All project activities are co-led by the Canadian Youth Road Safety Council.

-This new advisory council will help identify important issues and trends affecting youth, as well as critique current road safety programs, advise on youth recruitment and retention strategies and co-design the youth road safety program framework.
+This advisory council helps identify important issues and trends affecting youth, as well as critiques current road safety programs, advises on youth recruitment and retention strategies and co-designs the youth road safety program framework.

-Council members will strengthen Parachute’s road safety programs through their leadership and will earn a $500 yearly honorarium and a reference letter after completing a one-year term.
-They will have the opportunity for personal and professional development, as well as learn skills and gain knowledge for future academic and job opportunities.
+Council members strengthen Parachute’s road safety programs through their leadership and earn an honorarium and a reference letter after completing their term.
+They have the opportunity for personal and professional development, as well as learn skills and gain knowledge for future academic and job opportunities.